Phreak87/OilMeter/README.md

 # OilMeter

-Measure the oil consumption via the burner status LED on a ESP8266 with a TCS34725 color sensor.
+Measure the oil consumption via the burner status LED on a ESP8266 with a TCS34725 or APDS9960 color sensor.
 BOM ist just ~10 Euro for all parts.
-This project is under active development and NOT FULLY FINISHED yet! since my TCS-Sensor is not working atm. i cannot develop further details on this project until the new one is received. feel free to make changes and do further development.
+This project is under active development and NOT FULLY FINISHED yet!
-Please note that this version is just the start of dev, is not finished and code is not well structured.
-And ...
-TBH i don't know if this aproach is working within <= 5% difference to real values.

-## This is just a alpha version of a Oilmeter with the following features included:
+## Oilmeter comes with the following features included:
 - First start as AccessPoint (OilMeter, PWD: OilMeter), after saving Wifi-Settings it will connect to default Wifi.
 - Nice handmade and Mobile-friendly Webinterface for configuration and status with live streaming updates via web-events.
-- Reads the sensor status (Preheat, Blower start, burn, error and off) based on predefined color-ranges and calculates oil-consumption by the definition of L/h of your heater (pump-ressure & oil inlet diameter).
+- Reads the sensor status (Preheat, Blower start, burn, error and off) based on predefined color-ranges and calculates oil-consumption by the definition of L/h of your heater.
 - MQTT-Connection with Homeassistant: Publishes status to a MQTT-Broker and automatically creates entities in Homeassistant.
 - Update on the fly with direct Firmware Uploads (powered by ElegantOTA).
 - existing Sensor adapter plates can be 3D-Printed.

+## Notes

+If you have problems with ESP-restarts then please consider that the burner needs a high voltage to start burning. this high voltage can be transmitted via the wires and causes the esp to restart. to avoid this you can take a foil (or some tabac-box) to isolate the esp and network cables for the sensor.
+Make sure you put the isolation material with a extra-wire to any ground in your house.

 ## Pictures